 Panels are drawn from the SCC to hear individual cases.
 A SCC Panel consists of the Panel Chair and a panel of five (5) or more voting members.
 Each Panel will include at least one faculty and one student, not including periods when the University is not in session.
 The Panel Chair and the Conduct Code Coordinator have no vote.
 The SCC Chair normally serves as the Panel Chair, but may delegate that role to another SCC member.

 In addition to Panel members, the Department Head of the accused student’s major can request the appointment of a faculty, staff, or student to sit on the Panel in cases of Academic Dishonesty.
 In cases involving cross-collegiate or cross-department situations, a representative from each college/department can be appointed to the Panel.
 Collegiate-appointed panel members have a vote and are counted in the quorum of five.
-Collegiate representation is not applicable when the accused is a student organization or in cases of sexual misconduct. assault, relationship violence or stalking.

 Panel members are not advocates for either side.
 The Panel shall fairly consider the information presented at the hearing and may ask questions of the witnesses.
-Using a preponderance of evidence as the standard of proof, the Panel shall decide whether the accused student violated the Student Conduct Code and, if so, what sanctions are appropriate.
+Using a preponderance of evidence as the standard of proof, the Panel shall decide whether the accused student violated the Student Conduct Code and, if so, what outcomes are appropriate.
 The Panel may not talk privately (outside of the hearing room) about the complaint with the parties or their advocates.

 When a complaint is not resolved informally, the Conduct Code Coordinator forwards it to the SCC Chair for a hearing.
 The Conduct Code Coordinator will notify the SCC Chair, the University presenter, and the accused student of the statement of the complaint, the Student Conduct Code, and these procedures.
 Where more than one student is alleged to have violated the Student Conduct Code in a related incident, SCC proceedings generally will be held together.
 The Chair has the discretion to hold separate hearings upon a student’s request prior to the prehearing conference.

 The SCC will strive to complete a hearing within one month of the student’s request for a hearing, not including periods when the University is not in session.
 The Conduct Code Coordinator will be responsible for scheduling a prehearing conference and the hearing, taking into account the parties’ schedules as appropriate.
 The Conduct Code Coordinator generally will provide at least 5-day notice before the prehearing conference.
-In cases of sexual misconduct or Title IV hearings, the Title IX Coordinator may assist and serve a hearing secretary.

 In complaints of alleged scholastic dishonesty, any grade affected will be redacted from the transcript pending a disposition from the Panel.

 The parties shall be informed of the names of the Panel Chair and potential members of the Panel at the prehearing conference.
-At that time, either party may ask that the Panel Chair recuse himself or herself from the hearing due to a direct relationship with the case or being a reporting party or witness.
+At that time, either party may ask that the Panel Chair recuse themselves from the hearing due to a direct relationship with the case or being a reporting party or witness.
 At that same time, either party may challenge the panel member(s) and/or collegiate representative(s) on the ground of conflict of interest or bias.
 The Panel Chair, after hearing arguments, will decide whether a panel member should be removed from Panel.
 If a quorum is lost because of a successful challenge, a new person will be appointed from the SCC or by a Department Chair, as appropriate.
 A party who learns after the prehearing conference of a potential conflict must immediately notify the Conduct Code Coordinator of an objection.

 The parties will identify the witnesses they intend to present at the hearing.
 The Panel Chair or the panel may, in its discretion, exclude from the hearing witnesses who were not previously identified to the other party.

 The University is committed to informal resolution of complaints whenever possible.
-During the prehearing conference and up to 24 hours prior to a hearing, the accused student can accept the original informal resolution from Conduct Code Coordinator.
+During the prehearing conference and up to 24 hours prior to a hearing, the accused student can accept the original informal resolution from the Conduct Code Coordinator.

 The Panel Chair is responsible for maintaining an orderly, fair, impartial and respectful hearing.
 The Chair has broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding the offending person.
 All electronic devices must be turned off during the entire hearing.